-Card Sorting made easy (and affordable*)
+Card Sorting online made easy (and affordable*)

 What is Card Sorting?

-- Open Card Sort
+Open Card Sort

-- Hybrid Card Sort
+Hybrid Card Sort

-- This is a combination of both Closed and Open Card Sorts.
+This is a combination of both Closed and Open Card Sorts.
 Test starts as a Closed Sort, where you provide predefined categories, however if participants do not find an appropriate category among those they were given, they can create and name their own and place their cards there.

 Get it done in 3 simple steps

-It only takes a few minutes to create your own usability test.
+It only takes a few minutes to launch your own usability test.
 There's lots of flexibility in the setup process.
 So you can create either simple or complex tests — it all depends on your project's needs.

 How can I use this tool?

 How can usabiliTEST help me with card sorting?